MicrosoftDocs/power-platform/power-platform/admin/create-edit-security-role.md

 ---
-title: "Create or edit a security role  | MicrosoftDocs"
+title: Create or edit a security role to manage access
-description: Create or edit a security role
+description: You can create new security roles to accommodate changes in your business requirements or you can edit the privileges associated with an existing security role.
 author: paulliew
 ms.subservice: admin
 ms.author: paulliew
-ms.reviewer: kvivek
+ms.reviewer: sericks
 ms.custom: "admin-security"
 ms.component: pa-admin
 ms.topic: conceptual
-ms.date: 03/07/2023
+ms.date: 03/08/2023
 search.audienceType:
   - admin
 search.app: